 Pilot and feasibility projects in endocrinology and diabetes

-As part of the recently renewed UCSD/UCLA Diabetes Research Center, a mechanism to fund innovative new projects that will explore the feasibility of novel testable concepts and enhance the endocrine/diabetes research scope within the institutions.
-The Pilot and Feasibility grant program is putting out a request for applications that will support grantees at approximately $40,000-$50,000 (with additional ~55% indirect costs) per year.
+The DRC P&F mechanism will fund innovative new projects that will explore the feasibility of novel testable concepts and enhance the endocrine/diabetes research scope within the institutions.
 A special emphasis on promoting promising junior faculty involved with diabetes research is key to the UCSD/UCLA P&F mission.
+The DRC is also pleased to support clinical and/or translational research relevant to diabetes.
+The DRC strongly encourages submission of pilot and feasibility proposals in this area.
 It is expected that P&F studies will generate preliminary data that will be used by these investigators in diabetes/endocrinology-related R01 applications in the years following their award.

 Final report and presentation at the annual retreat